adobe/airglow/packages/prefab-form/README.md

 | isInvalid | state | is true if any field is invalid (reguardless of the __whenToValidate__ flag)
 | isDirty | state | is true if any field is dirty
 | resetActions | the full list of reset actions that should be triggered to reset the form

-One note on export: all field will be included in the resulting object.
-If some fields are only for the local view, you may use the `local: true`, configuration option on that Form Field and it will be omitted from exports.

 ### hasAnyDirty